New Report: The Top 5 Spam Text Messages in America

 Advertisement

-According to the report, Americans have lost $13 billion to text scams in 2023 so far.
-Robokiller predicts that number to significantly increase in the latter part of the year and into 2024.
+According to the report, which is the latest published, Americans lost $13 billion to text scams in the first half of 2023.
+Robokiller predicted that number to significantly increase into 2024.

 The report covers robotexts, spam texts as well as scam texts received by Americans from January to June 2023.